Hotmoka/hotmokaFE/README.md

 What is hotmokaFE
 ---
-hotmokaFE (hotmoka Front-end) is an open source client to communicate with Hotmoka blockchain. hotmokafe's goal is to make interaction with the blockchain simpler and more intuitive.
+hotmokaFE (hotmoka Front-end) is an open source client to communicate with Hotmoka blockchain. <br />
+hotmokafe's goal is to make interaction with the blockchain simpler and more intuitive.

 Installation